Uot-Project3-Group05/uot-project3-group5/README.md

 - Run `npm i` to install dependencies.
 - `npm start` will create a development build to experiment with.
 - Access the local dev build on http://localhost:3000/ (default).

+## Testing

+Tests for the game logic are included using the jest framework.
+To run them:

+- From the root folder `cd client`
+- `npm run start` to run the testing suite and see the results.

 ## Contributors